skypilot-org/skypilot/docs/source/reference/config.rst

     # - This only affects AWS instances.
 Local AWS credentials will still be
     #   uploaded to non-AWS instances (since those instances may need to access
     #   AWS resources).
-    # - If the SkyPilot spot/serve controller is on AWS, this setting will make
+    # - If the SkyPilot jobs/serve controller is on AWS, this setting will make
-    #   non-AWS managed spot jobs / non-AWS service replicas fail to access any
+    #   non-AWS managed jobs / non-AWS service replicas fail to access any
     #   resources on AWS (since the controllers don't have AWS credential
     #   files to assign to these non-AWS instances).
     #